apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 limitations under the License.
 -->

-# Use Slowly-Updating Side Input Pattern to Auto Update Models in RunInference Transform
+# Use slowly-updating side input patterns to auto-update models

-The pipeline in this example uses [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) PTransform with a `side input` PCollection that emits `ModelMetadata` to run inferences on images using open source Tensorflow models trained on `imagenet`.
+The pipeline in this example uses a [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) `PTransform` with a side input `PCollection` that emits `ModelMetadata` to run inferences on images using open source Tensorflow models trained on `imagenet`.

-In this example, we will use `WatchFilePattern` as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps and emits the latest [ModelMetadata](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/), which is used in
-`RunInference` PTransform for the dynamic auto model updates without the need for stopping the beam pipeline.
+This example uses `WatchFilePattern` as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps.
+It emits the latest [ModelMetadata](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/), which is used in the RunInference `PTransform` to dynamically update the model without stopping the Beam pipeline.

-**Note**: Slowly-updating side input pattern is non-deterministic.
+**Note**: Slowly-updating side input patterns are non-deterministic.

 ### Setting up source

-We will use PubSub topic as a source to read the image names.
+To read the image names, use a Pub/Sub topic as the source.
- * PubSub topic emits a `UTF-8` encoded model path that will be used read and preprocess images for running the inference.
+ * The Pub/Sub topic emits a `UTF-8` encoded model path that is used to read and preprocess images to run the inference.

-### Models for image segmentation
+## Models for image segmentation

 For the purpose of this example, use models saved in [HDF5](https://www.tensorflow.org/tutorials/keras/save_and_load#hdf5_format) format.
 Initially, pass a model to the Tensorflow ModelHandler for predictions until there is an update via side input.
 After a while, upload a model that matches the `file_pattern` to the GCS bucket.
 The bucket path will be used a glob pattern and is passed to the `WatchFilePattern`.